DABUS: European Patent Office

+applications with the European Patent Office.
+The first claimed invention was a "Food Container" and the second was "Devices and Methods for Attracting Enhanced Attention."

+On 27 January 2020, the EPO rejected the applications on the grounds that the application listed an AI system named DABUS, and not a human, as the inventor, based on Article 81 and Rule 19(1) of the European Patent Convention (EPC).

+On 21 December 2021, the Board of Appeal of the EPO dismissed Thaler's appeal from the EPO's primary decision.
+The Board of Appeal confirmed that "under the EPC the designated inventor has to be a person with legal capacity.
+This is not merely an assumption on which the EPC was drafted.
+It is the ordinary meaning of the term inventor."

 United Kingdom

 Similar applications were filed by Thaler to the United Kingdom Intellectual Property Office on 17 October and 7 November 2018.
 The Office asked Thaler to file statements of inventorship and of right of grant to a patent (Patent Form 7) in respect of each invention within 16 months of the filing date.
 Thaler filed those forms naming DABUS as the inventor and explaining in some detail why he believed that machines should be regarded as inventors in the circumstances.

 His application was rejected on the grounds that: